 \subsection{Evaluation Measures}

 The natural way to evaluate classification is to use the accuracy measure which refers to the amount of correctly classified instances from the dataset.
-In multi-class classification the accuracy is averaged over all classes of the dataset.
-However, in open-set classification, the negative set can extremely outnumber the positive set which inflates the classification results causing an over-estimation of the performance of the classifier.
+However, in open-set classification, the negative set can extremely outnumber the positive set which inflates the accuracy results causing an over-estimation of the classifier's performance.
 Moreover, the number of testing classes is (at least theoretically) undefined.
-F-measure (also so-called f-score), which is the harmonic mean of precision and recall, represents a good alternative for open-set classification.
-Formally, it is defined as:
+F-measure (also so-called f-score), which is the harmonic mean of precision and recall, is a good alternative for open-set classification.

-Where Precision is $\frac{TP}{TP+FN}$ and Recall is $\frac{TP}{TP+FP}$.
 We use the weighted version of f-measure as the evaluation metric for our experiments.
-F-measure is computed for each label, then results are averaged, weighted by the support of each label which makes it account for label imbalance.
+F-measure is computed for each label, then the results are averaged, weighted by the support of each label which makes it account for label imbalance.